 4. Have demonstrated an interest in PR/communications through such related activities as internships, jobs, class projects, clubs/societies or volunteering.

 5. Be endorsed by school professors.
 Please attach at least one letter of recommendation.

 6. Have a minimum of a 3.5 grade-point average at your current school, verified by a transcript.
 An unofficial copy is acceptable.

-If you have any questions regarding this application and the process, please email SCHOLARSHIPS@SFPRRT.ORG.
+If you have any questions regarding the Scholarship Program, please email SCHOLARSHIPS@SFPRRT.ORG.